-However, there remain some situations where barium swallow is indicated:
+However, there remain many indications for a barium swallow including:

 - high or low dysphagia

 - gastro-esophageal reflux disease (GERD/GERD)